PlayResonance/whitepaper/tokenomics/cnfts/xerion-cola-corp.md

 This approach will require a unique market-making pool with the help of Kamino core developers, creating a first-of-its-kind token gated liquidity pool.
 This approach will create a unique relationship between players of the game and day traders.

-Below is a general prospective outline for excecution.
+Below is a general prospective outline for implementation.

 ## Phase 1: Conceptualization and Planning
 - **Duration:** 1 month